What is the INCE Foundation?

 Classic Papers in Noise Control Engineering Award

-With the support of E-A-R this award is made to students presenting during an INCE-USA conference on seminal noise control papers with a focus on the main thrust of the original paper and additional work and analysis that has been done by the student presenter and how the original paper has influenced subsequent research or noise control practice.
+This award is made to students presenting during an INCE-USA conference on seminal noise control papers with a focus on the main thrust of the original paper and additional work and analysis that has been done by the student presenter and how the original paper has influenced subsequent research or noise control practice.
 This award for $1000 is presented at each conference in North America.

 For more information about these awards and to see a history of awards and recipients, go to INCE-USA Awards.

 INCE Foundation Officers and Directors